zulip/zulip/docs/documentation/user.md

 ### Getting started

-There are over 100 feature articles and longer guides in the [Zulip help center](https://zulip.com/help/), so use that as a resource and guide as you begin.
+There are over 100 feature articles and longer guides in the [Zulip help center](https://zulip.com/help/), so make the most of the current documentation as a resource and guide as you begin.

 - Use the list on [Zulip help center home](https://zulip.com/help/) to find the section of the docs (e.g. Display settings, Sending